kimaru355/javascript-assessment/README.md

-This is a JavaScript Assessment
+# This is a JavaScript Assessment

+## Usage

+- All programs requiring input should have inputs passed when calling the program